 Emotional Withdrawal: 5 Reasons Men Do It and How To Open Them Up

-Do you wonder how and why your partner can seem so void of emotion regardless of your attempts to pull emotion out of him?
+Is he void of emotion regardless of your attempts to pull emotion out of him?

-Emotional withdrawal is often misunderstood.
+Many people misunderstand emotional withdrawal.
 And sadly, it is one of the biggest destroyers of marriage relationships.
 So there’s no time like the present to take a closer look at what makes a withdrawer check out emotionally.

 Though both women and men can withdraw, emotional withdrawal is more common for men.
 (I’ve written this post from that, the more prevalent scenario.)